keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 The following idempotent cycle takes place when a resource change event occurs.

 * **Observe/Watch**: In this phase, the controller observes the state of th cluster.
 Typically this is initiated by observing the events on the custom resource instance.
-These events are usually subscribed to from the custom resource.
+These events are usually subscribed from the custom resource controller.
 Consider this to be similar in ways to a pub/sub mechanism between the resource controller and cluster.

 * **Analyze**: In this phase, the resource controller compares the current state of the resource instance to the desired state.
 The desired state is typically reflective of what is specified in the `spec` attributes of the resource.

 * **Act/Reconcile**: In this phase, the resource controller performs all necessary actions to make the current resource state match the desired state.
-This is called reconciliation, is typically where operational knowledge is implemented (i.e. business/domain logic).
+This is called reconciliation, and is typically where operational knowledge is implemented (i.e. business/domain logic).

-The reconciliation cycle runs until the desired state is achieved or if an error occurs during reconciliation.
+The reconciliation cycle generally runs until the desired state is achieved or until an error is thrown.
+It is not uncommon to see the reconciliation cycle run repeatedly as it treats each run as an itempotent process.

 ## Types of Operators